FazeElian/FazeElian/README.md

 # Hello, I'm Elián Ibarra 👋

-A SENA practitioner with a strong knowledge in Front End Development, with tecnologies like HTML, CSS and JavaScript.
+A Front-End developer with a strong knowledge in Front End Development, with tecnologies like HTML, CSS and JavaScript.

 Too i have a big knowledge in PHP, and Laravel a PHP framework.